Savvythelegend/PGDocs/docs/fencing.md

 - metrics will not be collected, except `cnpg_collector_fencing_on` which will be set to 1

-!!!
-Warning
+:::warning
-    If a **primary instance** is fenced, its postmaster process is shut down but no failover is performed, interrupting the operativity of the applications.
+If a **primary instance** is fenced, its postmaster process
+    is shut down but no failover is performed, interrupting the operativity of the applications.
 When the fence will be lifted, the primary instance will be started up again without performing a failover.